stajichlab/PHYling/README.md

 ```
 **Note: Required at least 3 samples in order to build a tree!**

-Using 10 threads to accelerate the hmmsearch
+Accelerate by using 10 threads.
+The hmmsearch step is not parallized so 10 threads will be used to process sample in each loop.
+For the alignment step, 10 parallel jobs will be launched with single-thread for each job.
+Highly recommended if **muscle** is chosen for alignment. (**muscle** is much slower than **hmmalign**)
 ```
 python3 ../phyling.py align -I pep -m HMM/fungi_odb10/hmms -t 10
 ```

 ### Build tree on multiple sequence alignment results
 Finally, we can run the tree module to use the multiple sequence alignment results to build a phylogenetic tree.
-It support both consensus tree (conclude the majority of trees which was built upon each single gene) and concatenated alignment method.
+It support both *consensus tree* (conclude the majority of trees which was built upon each single gene) and *concatenated alignment* method.
 See all the options with `phyling.py tree --help`.
 ```
 optional arguments: